 In the early 2000’s the Inner City Youth Connection transitioned into what was known as the Survival Centre for Youth.
 In 2003 the Boys & Girls Club began offering services for homeless and at-risk youth between the ages of 16 and 24 in the Charlottetown area.
 The drop-in centre offered the use of a community kitchen, a resource room for life skills, laundry and shower services, as well as a teen health clinic with help from local public health nurses and doctors.
 In November 2014, the Survival Centre rebranded as The Club Drop-in Centre for Youth and offers many similar services to a wide range of youth between the ages of 16 and 29.
 There is no longer a health clinic but there is a GED preparatory program taught by a certified teacher.

-Closing in on the 30th Anniversary of incorporation, the Boys & Girls Club of Charlottetown is proud of their longstanding commitment to the children, youth and families of the Charlottetown area.
+After over thirty years of incorporation, the Boys & Girls Club of Charlottetown is proud of their longstanding commitment to the children, youth and families of the Charlottetown area.
 This commitment now even extends a little farther east with the opening of the Boys & Girls Club of Montague in the fall of 2015, once again with the rallying support of the community.
 With more than three decades of excellence in serving our future generations, the Boys & Girls Clubs of Charlottetown and now Montague hope to continue this mission far into the future for thirty more years and beyond.